AdamRTomkins/adamrtomkins.github.io/_posts/2018-01-20-AR-with-Aryzon.markdown

 5. Fixing Compile errors

-At this point, I ran into some combile errors in the Console, which stated:
+At this point, I ran into some compile errors in the Console, which stated:

 Assets/Vuforia/Scripts/DefaultSmartTerrainEventHandler.cs(28,12): error CS0246: The type or namespace name `PropBehaviour' could not be found.
 Are you missing an assembly reference?